4 Useful Tips on mkdir, tar and kill Commands in Linux

 Conclusion

 The mkdir, tar, and kill commands are essential tools for any Linux user.
-With these 4 tips, you should be able to use them more effectively and efficiently.
-Remember to use caution when stopping processes and always make sure you are targeting correct process before using kill or killall commands.
-With practice and experience, you'll become a pro at using these commands in no time!
+These tips will help you use them more effectively and efficiently.
+Remember to use caution when stopping processes and always make sure you are targeting the correct process before using kill or pkill commands.

 Kickstart Your Career